determined-ai/determined/examples/computer_vision/fasterrcnn_coco_pytorch/README.md

-# PyTorch Mask R-CNN Example
+# PyTorch Faster R-CNN Example

 This example shows how to build an object detection model on the Penn-Fudan Database using Determined's PyTorch API.
 This example is adapted from this [PyTorch